How Much Does a Solar Panel Inspection Cost? [2025 Data]

 Tree Trimming

-Another common solar inspection add-on, tree trimming is often a vital part of making the most of your renewable energy investment.
-Depending on how much shade is being cast on your
+Tree trimming is another common solar inspection add-on and is often vital to making the most of your renewable energy investment.
+Depending on how much shade is being cast on your solar panels, the additional cost of tree trimming can be anywhere between $75 and $1,500.

 If you’re thinking about installing solar panels, look for solar panel installation companies near you that offer a warranty or a period of free maintenance and inspection services.
 This can be an invaluable way to save money on upkeep that you’ll need to do anyway.